 The Bryant Air Conditioner is a solid air conditioning system that’s a solid step above the Bryant Legacy line, bringing better efficiency to the table in a package that doesn’t entirely break the bank.
 Though it’s not the cheapest unit around among top-tier air conditioners, it’s a solid purchase that gets the job done.

 The Bryant Air Conditioner is a solid performer, providing excellent indoor air quality at a solid–if a bit high–price.
-It’s efficient and provides good air conditioning performance, providing a marked improvement over lower end models like the Amana Air Conditioner that can’t match it in performance or efficiency.
+It’s efficient and provides good air conditioning performance, providing a marked improvement over lower-end models like the Amana Central Air Conditioner that can’t match it in performance or efficiency.

-Between its filter drier and its high/low pressure switches, durability isn’t a problem on the Bryant Air Conditioner.
+Between its filter drier and its high/low-pressure switches, durability isn’t a problem on the Bryant Air Conditioner.
 It’s well-built, with reliable components, and its physical build quality and build materials are built to last.
 It should hold up fine over the years, and in the rare event it doesn’t, it has a long warranty to take care of that.
-Just like with the Bryant Legacy Air Conditioner that has a 10-year parts limited warranty.
+Just like with the Bryant Legacy Air Conditioner that has a 10-year part limited warranty.

 Value is the main weak point of the Bryant Air Conditioner.
 It’s a fairly pricey unit that sits dangerously close to better, more efficient models, while it nearly doubles the price of cheaper, still-reliable models.
 It’s not a terrible value proposition, but it could be better.